 Is it worth fixing an old Kenmore? (a quick guide)

 The repair-or-replace call depends on the part, not the age.
-Here’s how we think about it on a service call.
+Here’s how a technician thinks about it on a service call.
 A belt, a drive coupler, a lid switch, a heating element, a dryer thermal fuse, or a washer drain pump are all economical fixes, and on a 110-prefix Whirlpool build the parts are cheap and easy to get.
-We fix those without hesitation.
+Those get fixed without hesitation.
 The expensive failures are a sealed-system refrigerator compressor, a front-load washer rear bearing and tub assembly, or a control board on the LG-built units.
 When the bearing has already destroyed the tub or the compressor is dead, the part and labor start to approach the cost of a comparable new machine.

-So our rule is simple.
+The rule is simple.
 If the failed part is mechanical and the rest of the machine is sound, repair wins.
-If it’s a sealed-system or a full tub assembly on a unit already past 12 years, we’ll tell you straight that replacement may make more sense.
-We read the model number, identify the real builder, confirm the part is still made, and quote it before we touch anything.
+If it’s a sealed-system or a full tub assembly on a unit already past 12 years, the technician will tell you straight that replacement may make more sense.
+They read the model number, identify the real builder, confirm the part is still made, and quote it before touching anything.
 For the full breakdown, see our guide on whether to repair or replace an appliance.
 You get the honest math, not a sales pitch.

 Booking a Kenmore specialist visit

 When you book us, have the model number ready.
 It’s on a tag inside the washer lid, the dryer door, the fridge wall near the crisper, or the edge of the dishwasher door.
-Read us the prefix and we’ll know who built the machine before we leave the shop.
-That lets us load the right drive coupler, drain pump, heating element, or door boot for your specific build, so we hit a same-day fix far more often.
-Our techs work across San Diego County, from coastal Carlsbad and Encinitas to inland Santee, El Cajon, and out to East County in Alpine and Ramona.
+Read us the prefix and we’ll know who built the machine before matching you with a technician.
+That helps the tech bring the right drive coupler, drain pump, heating element, or door boot for your specific build, so a first-visit fix happens far more often.
+Techs in our network cover San Diego County, from coastal Carlsbad and Encinitas to inland Santee, El Cajon, and out to East County in Alpine and Ramona.

-We diagnose the real failure, not a guess.
-We pull the model number, confirm the OEM part is still made, test the suspect component, and quote it before we start.
+The technician diagnoses the real failure, not a guess.
+They pull the model number, confirm the OEM part is still made, test the suspect component, and quote it before starting.
 No mystery charges, no parts you didn’t need.
-If the honest answer is that a sealed-system or tub failure makes replacement the smarter move, we’ll say so.
-Either way you get a working machine or a clear answer, same visit when the part is on the truck.
+If the honest answer is that a sealed-system or tub failure makes replacement the smarter move, they’ll say so.
+Either way you get a working machine or a clear answer, often in the same visit when the tech has the part on hand.

 When to call us

 Some things you can check yourself.
 Clean the dryer lint trap and vent.
 Pull a coin out of a washer drain pump filter.
 Clear a clogged dishwasher chopper.
 But heating elements, gas igniters, sealed refrigerant systems, and control boards carry real shock and fire risk, and a wrong move can wreck a good machine.
 If your Kenmore won’t heat, won’t cool, is leaking onto the floor, or trips a breaker, leave it for a tech.
-Call us at (858) 988-7787 for a same-day estimate.
-Have your model number handy and we’ll come loaded with the right parts.
+Call us at (858) 988-7787 to get matched with a technician.
+Have your model number handy so the tech can come loaded with the right parts.